Ranger-Jay/Ranger-Jay/README.md

 into one job.
 I'm currently directing a thriller/horror feature using a multi-agent AI production pipeline — and building the tooling I kept wishing existed while making it.

-Dedicated learner on a mission to have no untapped potential **All-in** and committed to the craft.
+Dedicated learner on a mission to have no untapped potential. **All-in** and committed to the craft.
 I enjoy exploring new technologies and using them to solve problems.
 Aside from that, I'm fond of mentoring new teammates, camping, traveling, and seeing people achieve goals.
 It just...does something for me.